 You can apply for a divorce by yourself (sole application) or together with the other party to the marriage (joint application).

 Before you start your application it is important to understand whether to file a sole or joint application, as there are different obligations in either case.
 Choose the headings below for specific information you need to know before starting an application.

 If you make a sole application, you are known as the applicant and the other party is known as the respondent.
 You will need to tell the court at Question 1 on the application.
-Only you as the applicant are required to sign the application at Part G. The respondent does not need to sign Part G however you do need to serve the application on the respondent.
+Only you as the applicant are required to sign the Affidavit for eFiling Application (Divorce).
+The respondent does not need to sign the Affidavit for eFiling Application (Divorce) however you do need to serve the application on the respondent.
 For more information see the Service tab below, under the What happens next heading.